 - a.
-There should be a minimum of 30 minutes of outdoor active playtime, weather permitting, with a goal of 60 minutes of combined indoor and outdoor active playtime per day. - 2.
+Children must have opportunities for indoor and outdoor activities.
+Children over the age of 12 month shall have a minimum of 60 minutes of active play outdoors daily.
+Infants must go outside at least once daily. - 2.
 Physical activity must never be used as reward or punishment. - 3.
 Active play should be encouraged as part of self-regulation strategies to promote optimal learning and overall well-being. - 4.
 Staff will maintain all active supervision strategies during active play.
 See Active Supervision and Accountability of Children Procedure.